Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information after coherent splitting

-\tm{Indeed, a detailed theoretical analysis on the relaxation of correlation functions, including the density-density and phase-density correlations, starting from coherently split initial state and following TLL dynamics has been done \cite{foini2015non}.
-It was revealed that the relaxed state is not compatible with a thermal equilibrium, despite some correlation functions agreeing with thermal behavior.
-Our result highlights another physical constraint, the mutual information conservation, in the subtle process of relaxation and prethermalization of isolated 1D quantum gases.}
+Since the symmetric sector is assumed to be always thermal, our results show that the antisymmetric sector cannot reach the Gibbs state from the given initial correlation \eqref{eq:init_corr} via TLL dynamics.
+Indeed, the relaxation of correlation functions including the density-density correlation \cite{foini2015non}, and cross-correlation function \cite{kaminishi2015entanglement,kaminishi2018entanglement} after a coherent split have been theoretically analyzed.
+It was revealed that the correlation functions are \textit{not} exactly compatible with a thermal equilibrium in the long-time limit.
+However, numerically, they look very similar that they may practically be indistinguishable in experiments.
+Our result highlights another physical constraint---the mutual information conservation---which extends beyond the behavior captured by correlation functions in the subtle process of relaxation and prethermalization in isolated 1D quantum gases.

-Alternatively, the system could still prethermalize into GGE of the form \eqref{eq:prethermal_GGE} in experiments, but it does that not by evolving according to the TLL model.
+Alternatively, the system could still prethermalize into GGE of the form \eqref{eq:prethermal_GGE} in experiments, but at least one of the following must be true: the initial correlation is not of the form Eq. \eqref{eq:init_corr}, or the system does not evolve according to the TLL model.
 The TLL model is only effective and the exact model almost certainly features non-zero interactions, although the time-scale at which interaction becomes relevant is unclear \cite{mazets2009dephasing, rauer2018recurrences, kuhnert2013thermalization,Cataldini_PRX.12.041032}.
 In the long-time limit, the system is expected to thermalize at phonon-levels into a thermal state with $\beta^+ = \beta^- = \beta$, having zero mutual information $I(A:B) = 0$ for decoupled double-well ($J = 0$).
 This process is expected to occur via anharmonic correction to TLL which include three-body phonon interaction \cite{burkov2007decoherence, mazets2009dephasing, stimming2011dephasing, huber2018thermalization, micheli2022phonon}.
-Experimentally, the physics beyond TLL has not been probed due to the lack of access to the relevant observables \cite{huber2018thermalization, kuhnert2013thermalization}.
-This can now potentially be solved by using common phase measurement \cite{murtadho2025measurement}, giving ways to more detailed and rigorous tests to the GGE hypothesis.